 How do I access books on my e-reader?

 Your e-reader will let you connect to the internet with Wi-Fi, and you can buy books online that are downloaded straight into your personal library.
-With a Kindle device, this is as simple as visiting the Kindle Store, which you will be able to do with just a couple of clicks from your home screen, browsing your options, and making the purchase through your Amazon Canada account.
+With a Kindle device, this is as simple as visiting the Kindle Store, which you will be able to do with just a couple of clicks from your home screen, browsing your options, and making the purchase.
 Kobo works the same, with its own library of books that you can browse through and buy from.

 How often will my e-reader need charging?